top of page

 The safety rules are reinforced daily (weather permitting) on the "Town" painted on the playground by a local Boy Scout for his Community Service Badge for Eagle Scout status.

-Emily Guthrie, Director, has been with the program since 1984.
-Her own children are now in their 40s.
+Julie Sternstein Yob is taking over the role of director this year.
+Emily Guthrie has been with the program since 1984.
 She loves the program and enjoys pulling it together every year as a contribution to the community.
+She is going to continue to serve the organization by going on the board of directors.

 Our Curriculum